 My Orange Lemon Poppy Seed Muffins are a twist on the original lemon version.
 Soft on the inside, slight crisp on the outside.
 And full of flavorful citrus!

-Make lemon poppy seed muffins, of course!
-One of my favorite muffins in the world (besides blueberry, double chocolate and bran muffins – so boring, I know) are lemon poppy seed muffins.
-I love these springtime, citrus-infused muffins so much that I included them in my cookbook last year.
+One of my favorite muffins in the world (besides blueberry!) are lemon poppy seed muffins.
+I love these springtime, citrus-infused muffins so much that I included them in my cookbook.
 Have you tried them yet?

 These orange lemon poppy seed muffins are buttery, moist, and bursting with lemon and orange flavors.
 I’ve had my fair share of bland lemon muffins, but these are a far cry from flavorless.
 You’ll need 2 lemons, 1 orange, and a splash of vanilla extract for an added flavor punch.
-Make sure you have a zester handy because you’ll need the zest of all three fruits.
-Here’s the zester I own and love.
+Make sure you have a zester handy for the lemon and orange.

 The muffins are baked in a very hot oven for 5 minutes.
 Then, keeping the muffins in the oven, lower the temperature down for the remaining time.
 This is my beloved “muffin dome” trick.
 A quick burst of very hot air allows the muffin top to rise up quickly.
 Then the lower temperature bakes the center.

 Warm from the oven, these orange lemon poppy seed muffins are not complete without a pat of butter melting into each and every crevice.
 The perfect springtime breakfast if you ask me!Print